ia0/ffactor/tutorial/README.md

 [src/script/install.ffactor](src/script/install.ffactor), which are
 factored source files, since they end with the `.ffactor` file extension.
 Factored files from `src` are expanded to `dst` according to the environment files in `env`.
-See the root readme for more information about factored files syntax.
+See [/README.md](/README.md) for more information about factored files syntax.
 You may now add any factored files you want (or switch any verbatim file to its factored version):

     git add src/bashrc.ffactor
     git add src/script/install.ffactor

 The next files are [env/01-first](env/01-first) and [env/99-last](env/99-last).
 They are environment files shared among all machines.
-See the root readme for more information about environment files syntax.
+See [/README.md](/README.md) for more information about environment files syntax.
 You may now add any shared environment files you want: